younganswer/Cloud-computing/serverless/README.md

 # Serverless computing

-Serverless computing is a cloud computing execution model in which the cloud provider allocates machine resources on demand, taking care of the servers on behalf of their customers.
-Serverless computing does not eliminate servers, but instead seeks to emphasize the idea that computing resource considerations can be moved into the background during the development process.
+Serverless computing is a cloud computing execution model where the cloud provider dynamically manages the allocation of machine resources.
+In this model, developers can focus on writing code without worrying about the underlying infrastructure.
+The term "serverless" does not mean that servers are no longer involved.
+Rather, it emphasizes that the operational aspects of server management are abstracted away from the developer.

 <br/>
 <br/>